warmlogic/TOM/README.md

 1. Start a multiplexer session (`tmux new -s webserver`)
 1. `python build_topic_model_browser.py --config_filepath=config.ini`
-1. Visit the web app to verify it works
+1. Visit the web app at its public IP address to verify it works
 1. Exit the multiplexer session (`ctrl-b d`)